 Common Questions and Misconceptions from Potential Partners

-I have had the opportunity to share the MyHEAT heat loss platform with many companies across North America and Europe over the last year.
+We have had the opportunity to share the MyHEAT heat loss platform with many companies across North America and Europe over the last year.
 Almost universally, people love our platform and the powerful information that it communicates to energy consumers regarding the efficiency of their home.
-However, there are also many misconceptions about our aerial thermal imagery that I often address during these conversations.
+However, there are also many misconceptions about our aerial thermal imagery that we often address during these conversations.

-Here are the common misconceptions and questions that I typically hear from potential partner organizations:
+Here are the common misconceptions and questions that we typically hear from potential partner organizations:

 You are just doing a rooftop fly over – what can you really see?